Happy Father’s Day to all the Dads out there!

 Throughout my life (my teenage years especially;) my dad has proven to be right with his intuition.
 Whether it be a friend of mine, or a date to the prom, my dad has been able to tell right away whether they were good news or bad.
 He instilled in me the value of honesty and being able to lean on those that you are love.

-You can never know too much
+You can never have too much knowledge

-When my fiance first met my dad, he came home and told me that he wanted to know as much as my dad does.
+When my husband first met my dad, he came home and told me that he wanted to know as much as my dad does.
 My dad always surprises me with his facts and knowledge about every random thing we encounter.
 I am always skeptical about whether or not what he is saying true, but pretty much every single time I look it up, he is right on the money.
 I will never understand how he knows something about every single thing, but his hunger for knowledge inspires me to learn more.

 Reading books will make you rich in life